 The police may not release you from the station after charging you.
 "Bail" or "judicial interim release" restores your right to roam free, sometimes under strict conditions.
 If you do not get bail, you will wait for your trial, or for your matter to resolve by way of a guilty plea, in a pre-trial detention facility - that-is in jail.

-If you are out on bail and wish to have certain conditions removed or changed, I can also assist you.
+If you are out on bail and wish to have certain conditions removed or changed, we can also assist you.
 This is called a bail variation.

 Breaching one or more of your bail conditions is a crime in and of itself.
 Therefore, you could be found innocent of the crime(s) you were accused of in the first place, but still face punishment for the breach(es) of your bail.

-Click here to learn more about criminal defence.
+Click here to learn more about our criminal defence services.